Skip to contents

 corpus

-Must be specified as one of "ropensci" or "cran".
-If embeddings or idfs parameters are not specified, they will be automatically downloaded for the corpus specified by this parameter.
+Must be specified as one of "ropensci", "cran", or "bioc" (for BioConductor).
+If idfs parameter is not specified, data will be automatically downloaded for the corpus specified by this parameter.
 The function will then return the most similar package from the specified corpus.
 Note that calculations will corpus = "cran" will generally take longer, because the corpus is much larger.

 idfs